-- 1. During 2017, you were required to repay amounts held under a claim of right. - 2.
+- 1. During 2018, you were required to repay amounts held under a claim of right. - 2.
 The amount required to be repaid was subject to Arizona income tax in the year included in income. - 3.
-The amount required to be repaid during 2017 was more than \$3,000. - 4.
-You took a deduction for the amount repaid on your 2017 federal income tax return. - 5.
+The amount required to be repaid during 2018 was more than \$3,000. - 4.
+You took a deduction for the amount repaid on your 2018 federal income tax return. - 5.
 The deduction taken on your federal income tax return is reflected in your Arizona taxable income.

 If the above apply, include the amount deducted on your federal income tax return which is reflected in your Arizona taxable income.

-For more information on the Arizona claim of right provisions, see the department's procedure, ITP 16-1, Procedure for Individuals Who Restore Substantial Amounts Held Under a Claim of Right.
+For more information see the department's procedure, ITP 16-1, Procedure for Individuals Who Restore Substantial Amounts Held Under a Claim of Right.